copier-org/copier/README.rst

 How it works
 -------------

-Files inside the skeleton are be copied to destination directly, unless are suffixed with the extension '.tmpl'.
+The content of the files inside the skeleton are copied to the destination without changes, **unless are suffixed with the extension '.tmpl'.**
 In that case, the templating engine will be used to render them.

 A slightly customized Jinja2 templating is used.
 The main difference is that variables are referenced with ``[[ name ]]`` instead of